Ayanda-D/rabbitmq-watchdog/README.md

 ## Build

 Clone and build the plugin by executing `make`.
 To create a package, execute `make dist` and find the `.ez` package file in the plugins directory.
+Listed [realease](https://github.com/Ayanda-D/rabbitmq-watchdog/releases) packages are built from `3.6.x` branch.

 ## Testing